trimble-oss/tierceron/ReadMe.md

 * We wanted a system that worked transparently from dev -> QA -> staging -> production.
 * Wanted a fun project for our interns to work on over the summer.
 * Since Vault Whoville is written all in go, the services involved are very stable and tiny.
 All our configurations are managed on an EC2 tiny up in AWS backed by an encrypted and backed up database.
-* Coding is go is a dream.
+* Coding in go is a dream.
 If I could code an entire system in go, I would do it in a snap.

 ## Key Features 🔑